camunda/camunda-docs-manual/content/user-guide/process-engine/history/custom-implementation.md

 Note that providing your custom `HistoryEventHandler` in a Spring Boot Starter environment works slightly differently.
 By default, the Camunda Spring Boot starter uses a `CompositeHistoryEventHandler` which wraps a list of HistoryEventHandler implementations that you can provide via the `customHistoryEventHandlers` engine configuration property.
 If you want to override the default `DbHistoryEventHandler`, you have to explicitly set the `enableDefaultDbHistoryEventHandler` engine configuration property to `false`.
 {{< /note >}}

-# Implement a Custom History Level
+# Implement a custom history level

 To provide a custom history level the interface `org.camunda.bpm.engine.impl.history.HistoryLevel` has to be implemented.
 The custom history level implementation then has to be added to the process engine configuration, either by configuration or a process engine plugin.